jshint/jshint.github.io/pages/cli.md

 The JSHint CLI program accepts the following flags:

+#### `--config`

+Explicitly sets the location on the file system from which `jshint` should load linting options.

+    $ jshint --config ../path/to/my/config.json

 #### `--reporter`

 Allows you to modify JSHint's output by replacing its default output function